IBM-Cloud/docs-services/services/EsriArcGISforDevelopers/index.md

 # Getting started with Esri ArcGIS for Developers
 {: #gsEsriArcGISforDev}
-[Esri's ArcGIS APIs and SDKs](https://developers.arcgis.com/documentation/) allows you to create apps that include mapping, visualization, analysis, and much more on Bluemix.
+[Esri's ArcGIS APIs and SDKs](https://developers.arcgis.com/documentation/) allow you to create apps that include mapping, visualization, and analysis on Bluemix.
 ArcGIS for Developers has [ready to use REST services](https://developers.arcgis.com/features/) such as [Directions](https://developers.arcgis.com/features/directions/), [Geocoding](https://developers.arcgis.com/features/geocoding/), and [Geoenrichment](https://developers.arcgis.com/features/geo-enrichment/) that you can use in your Bluemix application.

-To get started with using Esri APIs on Bluemix:
+To get started using ArcGIS on Bluemix:

 1. Sign up for a free [ArcGIS Developer Account](https://developers.arcgis.com/sign-up/).
 2. Sign in to [ArcGIS for Developers](https://developers.arcgis.com/sign-in/).